 The Pentameron was relatively late in finding a broader audience through translation, almost certainly because of the linguistic difficulties of the original version.
 Translators often worked from fragmentary French versions done in the 1700s.
 Complete versions in German and English did not appear until the early 1800s.
 Interestingly, a complete translation with scholarly notes in Italian (the original Neapolitan is hopelessly foreign to those in northern Italy) did not appear until 1920s when Benedetto Croce turned his attention to it.
 "The Cat Cinderella" tale in The Pentameron has gained more recent acclaim through the efforts of Neapolitan musicologist, Roberto De Simone, whose staged version of the tale has appeared throughout Europe in various languages.

-There was in that land an enchanted Prince so attracted by Nella's beauty that he married her in secret.
-And in order that they might see one another without arousing the suspicion of her wicked mother, the Prince crafted a crystal passage from the royal palace directly to Nella's abode, although it was many miles distant.
-Then he gave her a magic powder saying, "Whenever you wish to see me, throw a little of this powder into the fire, and I will come to you instantly through this passage, as quick as a bird, along the crystal road to gaze upon this face of silver.
+Once upon a time, there was a woman who had three daughters.
+Two were good-for-nothing and wicked, but one, Nella, was beautiful, delightful and good.
+And in that land there lived an enchanted Prince who so loved Nella that in order for them to be together, he crafted a crystal passage from the royal palace directly to Nella's abode, although it was many miles distant.
+Then he gave her a magic powder saying, "Whenever you wish to see me, throw a little of this powder into the fire, and I will come to you instantly through this passage, as quick as a bird, along the crystal path to gaze upon this face of silver.